sdelafond/aptly/CONTRIBUTING.md

     make check

-aptly is using [gometalinter](https://github.com/alecthomas/gometalinter) to run style checks on Go code.
-Configuration for the linter could be found in [linter.json](linter.json) file.
-Running linters might take considerable amount of time unfortunately, but usually warning reported by linters hint at real code issues.
+aptly is using [golangci-lint](https://github.com/golangci/golangci-lint) to run style checks on Go code.
+Configuration for the linter could be found in [.golangci.yml](.golangci.yml) file.

 Python code (system tests) are linted with [flake8 tool](https://pypi.python.org/pypi/flake8).